OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 # How to disassemble and patch stripped ELF binary

-Let's take for example a /bin/true binary from Ubuntu 20.04 distro.
+Let's take for example a `/bin/true` binary from `Ubuntu 20.04` distro.

-First, ensure it is stripped
+First, ensure it is stripped.

 ## Let me see you stripped...

 ```
 $ file /bin/true
 /bin/true: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=be53663829ed7ccdc4a913aa637ff91d280738f5, for GNU/Linux 3.2.0, stripped

 ```

-See stripped keyword at the end of the output.
+See the stripped keyword at the end of the output.

 Another way of getting aware of the absence of symbols in the binary is actually trying to disassemble it like a regular binary with debug info included.